lwhile/mastering-taproot/book/manuscript/Chapter 4 Building SegWit Transactions  - From Construction to Stack Execution and  Witness Structure and Malleability Solutions.md

 - ✅ Signature verification passed
 - ✅ Transaction malleability resistant (TXID excludes witness)

+SegWit introduces two identifiers: the txid (hash of the base transaction, excludes witness) and the wtxid (includes witness).
+Miners commit the block’s witness data via the witness commitment (Merkle root of wtxids) in the coinbase.

 ## 4.5 SegWit to Taproot Evolution

 SegWit establishes the architectural foundation that enables Taproot through three key innovations: